Experience Overview

 Our full-day trip to Cape Peninsula begins with a scenic drive along the coast towards the Cape of Good Hope, allegedly named due to the optimism once felt by arriving colonial sailors having successfully navigated the Cape and discovering a sea route to the East.
 We'll stop at a variety of overlook points, including the iconic Camps Bay, a dramatic golden-sand beach with a backdrop of the iconic Twelve Apostles mountains.
 We'll continue our coastal drive into Cape Peninsula National Park, exploring Cape Point and the lighthouse before driving along to the small fishing village of Simon's Town for lunch.
 We'll then make our way back to Cape Town in the late afternoon.

 This morning is free for you to explore Cape Town more at your own pace, and there are plenty of options for you to pick from.
 If you want to visit Robben Island, the former prison where Nelson Mandela was incarcerated, this morning is the best time to go.
 Please note, you'll need to book in advance (please see the optional activities section of visit www.robben-island.org.za).
 There are three departures per day, and the 9am departure is the best option to fit with our itinerary.
 Alternatively, the morning is also the best time to hike up Table Mountain.
 The favourable morning weather and temperatures make it a more enjoyable experience and you'll get breathtaking views over the Apostles, the Atlantic and the city below.
-The walk up to the viewpoint takes between three to four hours and is accompanied by our Tour Leader.
+The walk up to the viewpoint takes between three to four hours.
 There is also the option to take the aerial cable car to the top, which runs frequently to and from the summit, where a network of trails criss-crosses the plateau and provides a variety of vantage points.
 While it's possible to visit Robben Island and take the cable car to Table Mountain in the same day, you won't have time to visit Robben Island and hike up Table Mountain.
 If you'd like to do both, you can book a pre-trip stay to give yourself more time.
 Please also note that both of these activities are weather-dependent and windy weather may change things.
 Table Mountain's cableway is closed for two weeks at the end of July for maintenance (28th July to 4th August 2025).
 Another option is to take a trip to the Kirstenbosch National Botanical Gardens, which claims to be the most beautiful garden in Africa and is devoted to the conservation of the Cape's indigenous species.
 Your Tour Leader will be able to give further local advice and recommendations on how to spend your time in Cape Town.
 Late this afternoon, we'll leave Cape Town and head to the scenic winelands of Stellenbosch where you can relax with a local Chenin Blanc

 This morning we make our way down to Hermanus, on the coast.
 A 90-minute drive takes us to the Betty's Bay area where we'll have an included visit to Stony Point Nature Reserve.
 This reserve sits on the site of a historic whaling station and has a quiet, undiscovered feel, offering excellent penguin viewing without the crowds.
 The path can be followed over the craggy outcrops to see the resident seabirds up close without disturbing them.
 We then continue to our accommodation in central Hermanus.
 This afternoon is free to explore the coastal town.
 From June to November, Hermanus offers some of the world's best shore-based whale watching, with good opportunities to spot southern right, Bryde's and humpback whales.
 Although there is a good chance of seeing the whales from the water's edge in town, you may prefer to follow the coastal path to a better vantage point or join a boat trip excursion for a closer view.
 At other times of the year, you might like to spend the day exploring the galleries and museums in Hermanus, which are easy to discover on foot, or enjoying the coastal views from the 8km walking path that runs right along the cliff edge.
 This evening will be at your leisure, with a variety of excellent restaurants and wine bars to discover.